edenlabllc/rmk/README.md

 - **2,600+** clusters handled **annually**.
 - **10,000+** clusters orchestrated **since 2021**.

-Beyond internal use, RMK is also leveraged by various clients to streamline their CI/CD workflows, ensuring fast and efficient Kubernetes environment management.
+Beyond internal use, RMK is also leveraged by various external clients to streamline their CI/CD workflows, ensuring fast and efficient Kubernetes environment management.

 ### Advantages